erda-project/docs/docs/en/1.6/manual/dop/examples/deploy/deploy-from-java-build.md

 **Java-Build JAR Package**

-* `params:build_cmd`: Declare various build commands or pre-execute installation commands.
+* `params:build_cmd`: Declares various building commands or pre-execute installation commands.
-* `params:jdk_version`: Declare specific version of JDK, currently with only 8 and 11 supported.
+* `params:jdk_version`: Declares specific version of JDK, currently with only 8 and 11 supported.
-* `params:workdir`: Declare build commands executed in a specific directory.
+* `params:workdir`: Declares building commands executed in a specific directory.
-* `java-build`: Allow users to customize build commands to achieve high customization and release JAR package.
+* `java-build`: Allows users to customize building commands to achieve high customization and release JAR package.

 **Release**

-* `params:services`: Declare the building process of multiple services, similar to the declaration of `dockerfile`.
+* `params:services`: Declares the building process of multiple services, similar to the declaration of `dockerfile`.
-* `params:services[]: service name in dice_yaml`: The `service` name in corresponding `erda.yml`, declare each of them.
+* `params:services[]: service name in dice_yaml`: The `service` name in corresponding `erda.yml`, declares each of them.
 * `params:services[]: service name in dice_yaml: image`: Equal to the `FROM image` in `dockerfile`, and users can declare their own runtime environment.
 * `params:services[]: service name in dice_yaml: copys[]`: Equal to `copy` in `dockerfile`, and users can copy files to their own runtime environment.
 * `params:services[]: service name in dice_ yaml: cmd`: Equal to `cmd` in `dockerfile`, and users can declare their own startup commands.
-* `release`: Allow users to achieve highly customized building via `pipeline.yml`, rather than write `dockerfile` in the root directory of the project.
+* `release`: Allows users to achieve highly customized building via `pipeline.yml`, rather than write `dockerfile` in the root directory of the project.

 ::: tip Tips
 `${java-build:OUTPUT:buildPath}` is the build path of `java-build`.